Tommy Vance: Offshore Pirate Radio

 Vance returned to the UK in 1965 just before Christmas with British musician Ian Whitcomb who lent him the fare.
 Bill Hearne hired Vance for Radio Caroline South, where his colleagues included Johnnie Walker, Dave Lee Travis, Tony Blackburn and Emperor Rosko.
 On 3 January 1966, Vance presented his first show on Caroline South; his slogan was "TV on radio" and used Jack Costanzo's version of the "Naked City Theme" as his signature tune.

-Vance released a handful of singles; "You Must Be the One", A-covers of Herman's Hermits', 'Silhouettes' and a cover of The Rolling Stones, "Off the Hook".
+Vance released a handful of singles; "You Must Be the One", and covers of Silhouettes and The Rolling Stones', "Off the Hook".

 Vance's wife was not pleased with the idea that her husband was going to be with Caroline South, on a ship two weeks out of three, where she would be living in an unfamiliar city on her own.
 Vance left Caroline South and moved to Radio Luxembourg.
 Nonetheless, the marriage did not last.
 Radio Caroline's Ronan O'Rahilly suggested Vance he should return to the ship, he rejoined Caroline South in December 1966.

 During the summer of 1967, it became apparent that the government was going to legislate against the offshore pirate stations.
 Vance heard a rumour that Philip Birch, boss of Wonderful Radio London, was negotiating to move his station to France and Vance wanted to be a part of it.
 In July 1967, he transferred to Radio London – however, Big L failed to find a base on the continent.
 Rather than break the new law, the station closed down on 14 August.
 Vance's stay with the station was very brief.